glowkeeper/P3D/docs/labs/week4Session2.md

 You will need some more assets from the labs of [Week 3, Session 1](https://github.com/glowkeeper/P3D/blob/week3/docs/labs/week3Session1.md) and [Week 3, Session 2](https://github.com/glowkeeper/P3D/blob/week3/docs/labs/week3Session2.md), so go to the [unity asset store](https://assetstore.unity.com/), and import Unity's [Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351), [Free Shipping Containers](https://assetstore.unity.com/packages/3d/environments/industrial/free-shipping-containers-18315), [Old USSR Lamp](https://assetstore.unity.com/packages/3d/props/electronics/old-ussr-lamp-110400) and [PBR LAMPS PACK](https://assetstore.unity.com/packages/3d/props/interior/free-pbr-lamps-70181) into your project.

 If you get the error, `Assets/Standard Assets/Utility/SimpleActivatorMenu.cs(11,16): error CS0619: 'GUIText' is obsolete: 'GUIText has been removed.
-Use UI.Text instead.'` and you are new to Unity, then this is your first look at Unity's scripting engine because you will need to fix _SimpleActivatorMenu.cs_ before proceeding.
+Use UI.Text instead'`, and you are new to Unity, then this is your first look at Unity's scripting engine because you will need to fix _SimpleActivatorMenu.cs_ before proceeding.
 Double click on the error and `SimpleActivatorMenu.cs` should open in whichever _External Script Editor_ you have set (find out via _Unity_, _Preferences_, _External Tools_ - Unity comes installed with a version of _Visual Studio_, so it will likely be that).
 You need to add the line, `using UnityEngine.UI;`, and instead of `public GUIText camSwitchButton;`, it should say, `public Text camSwitchButton;`:

 ```
 using System;